nsde/spam-blacklist/README.md

 ###### This project is not made, endorsed, sponsored or affiliated with uBlacklist or its developers

 A list of annoying SEO domains to block in your search engine.
 Examples include websites with poor/no actual content other than keywords and ads.
+This is **especially** useful for smaller search engines such as *DuckDuckGo* or *Brave Search*!

+Feel free to use this list in your project in any way!
+You are totally welcome to create your own search engine and use my list in it.

 ### Installation
 1. Download *uBlacklist* (it's open source and automatically updates the list):